aiidateam/aiida-tutorials/docs/pages/2019_molsim_school_Amsterdam/screening/export.md

 That's it -- you've completed the AiiDA molsim tutorial, well done!
+Keep posted for news on the [AiiDA mailing list](http://groups.google.com/group/aiidausers/subscribe), in particular the upcoming AiiDA 1.0 release with many improvements and new features.

-If you're interested in continuing along these lines, you may want to have a look at the [extra challenge on CO2 capture](../theoretical/charged-adsorbates.md) (optional, and with less detailed instructions).
+If you're interested in another exercise along these lines, you may want to have a look at the [extra challenge on CO2 capture](../theoretical/charged-adsorbates.md) (optional, and with less detailed instructions).